Kasten from Mid-Hudson Valley Collections

 October 1 through December 17, 2017

-A special exhibition of mid-Hudson Valley kasten—the Dutch-style cupboards of the 18th century—will be installed at the Jean Hasbrouck House on Huguenot Street.
-The exhibit will feature over a dozen cupboards from both private and public collections in the region, including the Ulster County Historical Society, the Friends of Historic Kingston, and the Reformed Church of Kingston, NY.
-The exhibition will also include a massive Dutch-made kussenkast (mid-17th c.) with historic ties to the Elting family and Huguenot Street, on loan the Historical Society of Newburgh Bay and the Hudson Highlands.
+A special exhibition of mid-Hudson Valley kasten—the Dutch-style cupboards of the 18th century—is now installed at the Jean Hasbrouck House on Huguenot Street.
+The exhibit features over a dozen cupboards from both private and public collections in the region, including the Ulster County Historical Society, the Friends of Historic Kingston, and the Reformed Church of Kingston, NY.
+The exhibition also includes a massive Dutch-made kussenkast (mid-17th c.) with historic ties to the Elting family and Huguenot Street, on loan the Historical Society of Newburgh Bay and the Hudson Highlands.